arnicas/analyst-toolbelt-course/week2/TidyData.md

 # Tidy Data (Long Form)

-Origin of the term “Tidy Data” is probably Hadley Wickham: [TidyData Paper](http:// vita.had.co.nz/papers/tidy-data.pdf)
+Origin of the term “Tidy Data” is probably Hadley Wickham: [Tidy Data Paper](http:// vita.had.co.nz/papers/tidy-data.pdf)

 * Also sometimes known as “tall” or “long” or “normalized” instead of “wide” data or tabular data